 Courses in Portuguese language and in Brazilian, Portuguese, and other Lusophone literatures and cultures count towards a minor in Spanish, Latin American Studies, or Portuguese and Brazilian Studies.

 Minor in Portuguese and Brazilian Studies:

-In order to complete an undergraduate minor in Portuguese and Brazilian Studies, students must take at least five courses (with each course taken for a minimum of 15 credits) by selecting courses from the Portuguese and Brazilian Studies Minor Course List (see below) or in consultation with the Director of Undergraduate Studies.
+In order to complete a minor in Portuguese and Brazilian Studies, students must take at least five courses (with each course taken for a minimum of 3 credits) by selecting courses from the Portuguese and Brazilian Studies Minor Course List (see below) or in consultation with the Director of Undergraduate Studies.
 Among these courses, the core course PORT 2800 – Perspectives on Brazil and one course at the advanced level (3000 and above) are required.
 A minimum grade of B- will be required for courses to count toward the minor.
 Courses not on the list may be approved by petition only.
 Courses on Latin America or other topics with a Brazilian, Portuguese, or Lusophone African component may be counted toward the credit requirement upon consultation with the Director of Undergraduate Studies.
 Language competence must be demonstrated by successfully completing PORT 2020 or its equivalent.
 Language instruction below the 2010 level may not be counted toward the credit requirement.
 Please note that courses taken as part of a study abroad program in Brazil or Portugal (maximum two courses) may count towards meeting the above requirements.

 PORT 2800 – Perspectives on Brazil: Offered every fall semester through the Romance Studies Department, this course focuses on research in various disciplines related to Brazil, taking into account recent cultural, political, economic, and social trends.
 Themes include cinema, music, literature, race class and gender, and twentieth-century Brazilian history.